-- 8. Miscellaneous - a.
-Each time You Distribute or Publicly Perform the Work or a Collection, the Licensor offers to the recipient a license to the Work on the same terms and conditions as the license granted to You under this License. - b.
+- a.
+Each time You Distribute or Publicly Perform the Work or a Collection. the Licensor offers to the recipient a license to the Work on the same terms and conditions as the license granted to You under this License. - b.
 If any provision of this License is invalid or unenforceable under applicable law, it shall not affect the validity or enforceability of the remainder of the terms of this License, and without further action by the parties to this agreement, such provision shall be reformed to the minimum extent necessary to make such provision valid and enforceable. - c.
-No term or provision of this License shall be deemed waived and no breach consented to unless such waiver or consent shall be writing and signed by the party to be charged with such waiver or consent. - d.
+No term or provision of this License shall be deemed waived and no breach consented to unless such waiver or consent shall be in writing and signed by the party to be charged with such waiver or consent. - d.
 This License constitutes the entire agreement between the parties with respect to the Work licensed here.
 There are no understandings, agreements or representations with respect to the Work not specified here.
 Licensor shall not be bound by any additional provisions that may appear in any communication from You.
 This License may not be modified without the mutual written agreement of the Licensor and You. - e.
-The rights granted under, and the subject matter referenced, in this License were drafted utilizing the terminology of the Berne Convention for the Protection of Literary and Artistic Works (as amended on September 28, 1979), the Kome Convention of 1961, the WIPO Copyright Treaty of 1996, the WIPO Performances and Phonograms Treaty of 1996, and the Universal Copyright Convention (as revised on July 24, 1971).
-These rights and subject matter take effect in the relevant jurisdiction in which the License terms are sought to be enforced according to the corresponding provisions of the implementation of those treaty provisions in the applicable national subject fights and subject matter under applicable copyright law includes additional rights not granted under this License, such additional rights under applicable any rights under applicable law.
+The rights granted under, and the subject matter referenced, in this License were drafted utilizing the terminology of the Berne Convention for the Protection of Literary and Artistic Works (as amended on September 28, 1979), the Rome Convention of 1961, the WIPO Copyright Treaty of 1996, the WIPO Performances and Phonograms Treaty of 1996 and the Universal Copyright Convention (as revised on July 24, 1971).
+These rights and subject matter take effect in the relevant jurisdiction in which the License terms are sought to be enforced according to the corresponding provisions of the implementation of those treaty provisions in the applicable national law.
+If the standard suite of rights granted under applicable copyright law includes additional rights not granted under this License, such additional rights are deemed to be included in the License; this License is not intended to restrict the license of any rights under applicable law.